insightfinder/InsightAgent/aws-cloudtrail/README.md

 Agent Type: AWS Cloudtrail
 Platform: Linux

 This AWS Cloudtrail agent is a Logstash pipeline that reads from an S3 bucket.
+The installer includes the required Logstash installation and configuration files.

 ##### Instructions to register a project in Insightfinder.com
 - Go to the link https://insightfinder.com/